sveltejs/kit/documentation/docs/14-configuration.md

 ### alias

-An object containing zero or more aliases used to replace values in `import` statements, where each key is the alias and the value is a relative path to the alias value.
+An object containing zero or more aliases used to replace values in `import` statements.
 These aliases are automatically passed to Vite and TypeScript.

 For example, you can add aliases to a `components` and `utils` folder: